adarwoo/kicad2gcode/README.md

 ## Contributing

-My objective is to get a working application by November 2023.
+My objective is to get a working application by September 2024.
 This should machine holes and outlines (pth and npth).
 The outiline routing is turning out far more complex than I had anticipated, since the output data from KiCAD are dijointed segments, requiring to re-create a closed